-In November 2016, the Issuer commenced an annuity relationship with Mitsui Sumitomo Primary Life Insurance Company Limited ("MS Primary").
-MS Primary is a leading provider of Australian dollar denominated annuity products in Japan.
-Through this new relationship, the Issuer is issuing Australian dollar fixed rate 20-year term annuities in order to support a reinsurance agreement with MS Primary.
+The Issuer has an annuity relationship with Mitsui Sumitomo Primary Life Insurance Company Limited ("MS Primary") to provide Australian dollar and US dollar annuities.
+MS Primary is a leading provider of annuity products in Japan and is part of MS&AD Insurance Group Holdings Inc. ("MS&AD"), a Nikkei 225 company.